jsinger67/parol/crates/parol/README.md

 function then is called with a parameter that comprises the complete structure of the parsed document.

+For generated C# parsers this interface is emitted as `I<GrammarName>Actions` and extends `IUserActions` and `IProvidesValueConverter`.
+Generated actions include a default `GeneratedValueConverter` and delegate `%nt_type` conversions via `RuntimeValueConverter.Convert<T>`.
+You can override the `ValueConverter` property in a derived actions class to provide custom grammar-specific conversions.

 The parser calls the interface trait's functions via a separately generated adapter automatically during the process of parsing.